 Penfold will give you £25 free to start you off when you make your first deposit, which can be just £1.

 It works well for the self-employed because Penfold is a SIPP which invests your money on your behalf.
 Being a SIPP you can contribute as little or as much as you like each month, depending on your income.

-Even if you are late to setting up a pension and you have calculated what seems like an unachievable number, start saving something.
+Even if you have already set up your business but are late to setting up a pension and you have calculated what seems like an unachievable number, start saving something.

 Open up a simple private pension plan like Penfold and change your money mindset that is setting up your future self for problems.

 You can’t go back and change the beginning, but can start where you are and change the ending – Lewis Carroll.